By Dylan Clay

 Cherry also can be mixed and matched with other hardwoods.

-Often I’ll mix it with maple or pecan if I want a little more smoke and color (like the above).
+Often I’ll mix it with maple or pecan if I want a little more smoke and color.

 I’m personally not a big fan of using apple wood to smoke with but I’ll stick to using it for lighter cooks like chicken, fish, and cheese.